Running’s Impact: How Many Calories Does Running Burn?

 Just remember that the numbers are ballpark figures and not exact science.

-For these apps to work their magic, you’ll need to have them running throughout your workout – so, take a running watch or carry your phone along on your runs.
+For these apps to work their magic, you’ll need to have them running throughout your workout, so take a running watch or carry your phone along on your runs.

 Share via